Pathoschild/smapi-mod-dump/source/Schedule Viewer/README.md

 Works in single-player and multiplayer (mods need to match for it to be accurate).

+Works with mods that change NPC schedules

-Custom NPCs (like those from SVE) are fully supported
+Custom NPCs (like those from SVE and RSV) are fully supported

 Custom Locations are fully supported.

+No known mod conflicts

 ## Specific Mod integrations
+ * [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) - UI for editing config options
  * [Lookup Anything](https://www.nexusmods.com/stardewvalley/mods/541) - able to lookup NPC information from the Schedule Viewer and details pages
+ * [Mobile Phone Continued](https://www.nexusmods.com/stardewvalley/mods/21017) - able to open the Schedule Viewer from the Mobile Phone

 ## Translations
 <!--